 5.3.
-"Single IP - Agent mode" application used with switch
+"Single IP - Agent mode" application

 Single IP is a management utility of network devices for administrator to access private IP devices through a single IP (real IP or private IP).
 By this utility, administrator can manage much more network devices than ever and reduce the demand of real IPs, because every real IP switch can be an agent host for any network devices in their private IP domain.
+The Single-IP feature is able to manage up to 32 devices in the LAN using one IP address.